Connect with us

 Some customers are so problematic when it comes to payments.
 The danger of such clients is that they tie up capital in unpaid invoices, causing cash flow problems.

 It is advisable to get creative when billing problematic customers.
 Change the payment terms to, for example, ‘3/7 Net 30.’
-This means if the customers settles the invoice within seven days they receive a 3 per cent discount.
+This means if the customers settle the invoice within seven days they receive a 3 per cent discount.
 If not, the terms are full payment due in 30 days.

 11. Negotiate with sellers